Skip to main content

 Section 5 – Meeting Attendance

-Board members are expected to attend regularly scheduled meetings in person or virtually as needed.
-Any member who is unable to attend a scheduled meeting is asked to send in regrets no later than one week before the meeting for the absence to be excused.
-More than one absence in one year (except in the most extreme circumstances), may be seen as an inability to serve on the board.
-In such cases members may be asked to take a leave of absence from the board until such time as their schedule allows for regular attendance and participation in the board’s function.
+More than two absences in one year may demonstrate an inability to serve the board.
+In such cases, members may be asked to take a leave of absence from the board until such time as their schedule allows for regular attendance and participation in the board’s function.
 Members shall not be counted towards a quorum while on a leave of absence.
 Time spent on a leave of absence will count towards a term of service on the Board.

 Article III - Board of Directors